TLHSIEH0610/Anim-App/CROSS_PLATFORM_SETUP.md

 ## 🔄 Moving Between Platforms

 ### **From macOS to Windows**
-1. Copy your ComfyUI workflow JSON file
+1. Export your ComfyUI workflow JSON (API format) and upload it through the admin portal on the target machine.
 2. Run `python setup_platform.py` on Windows
 3. Update database and Redis URLs if needed
 4. Install services (PostgreSQL, Redis)